bolanderc/Bolander-Linear-Algebra-Library/Software_Manual/abs_err_n.md

-# Calculate the Absolute Error
+# Calculate the Absolute Error of Two Scalars

 This is a part of the student software manual project for Math 5610: Computational Linear Algebra and Solution of Systems of Equations.